 At a Glance:

-• FerryHopper.com is the most efficient online facility to purchase your ferry tickets to any destination in Greece.
+FerryHopper.com is the most efficient online site for ferry tickets to any destination in Greece.
 It allows you not only to book in advance, but also provide you with updated ferry pricing, scheduled trips, as well as estimated arrival and departure times.

 Greek Ferries 101

 To purchase ferry tickets ahead of time, you can book online through FerryHopper.com.
 Tickets for online bookings may be sent to you upon request for a minimal fee.
 If you must, same-day bookings can be done directly at one of the booths that says, “Ferry Tickets for Sale”.
 Regardless of your location, ticket prices remain the same within Greece.

 You can view current ferry schedules and ticket costs on FerryHopper.com.
 For more detailed information about the ferry schedule, you can visit www.gtp.gr.
 For example, when you’re traveling to Santorini from Mykonos, you’ll be able to see that the succeeding stops will be Naxos, Paros and Ios, and then arrive in Santorini, and moving on to Crete.